fbergama/taw/postmessages_app/README.md

 (Mongo, Express, Angular, Node.js), and is composed of:

 1. A TypeScript/Node.js backend, exposing RESTful APIs via HTTP
-2. An Angular based frontend
+2. An Angular-based frontend
-3. Optional: An AI agent which automatically post messages simulating realistic users
+3. Optional: An AI agent that automatically posts messages simulating realistic users

 ## How to run it via docker-composer